 We’re currently in the middle of Summer at the time of publishing (June 2020), and sales are still coming in frequently due to the outdoor nature of WCO’s products.
 Although we could have waited until the end of Summer to share the full results, we were eager to share our early wins for the month of May.
 We will release the full results once the Summer comes to a close, and can’t wait to share these with you!

 While these results shouldn’t be considered “normal” for Facebook ads – particularly amidst the challenges COVID-19 – it paints an exciting picture of what is possible with the right advertising strategy on Facebook.
-And here at SA Agency, we fully believe we’ve effectively carved out that strategy.
+And here at Public Nectar, we fully believe we’ve effectively carved out that strategy.

 We’d love to help you implement a strategy like this for your ecommerce store too!
 To talk to us about how Facebook ads could be used to scale your ecommerce store, simply book in a free strategy call with us today.